 Insured patients: For patients with health insurance coverage, we will submit a claim on behalf of the patient to insurance companies with whom we are contracted (where we are considered a participating provider).
-Prior to your visit, we will also verify your member eligibility and covered benefits by contacting your insurance company.
+Before your visit, we will also verify your member eligibility and covered benefits by contacting your insurance company.

 Copayments: Copayments, or copays, are the fixed amount a patient pays for a healthcare service as determined by the patient’s individual health insurance plan.